FAQs

 Q: Will I need a permit?

 A: Permit requirements vary by location.
 Some municipalities do require a permit.
-If it is required, your Scott Heating, Cooling & Plumbing authorized service provider will obtain a permit.
+If it is required, your Scott Heating & Cooling authorized service provider will obtain a permit.

 Q: What are advantages of equipment with variable speed fans?